General information for medical professionals about the assessing fitness to drive guide.

-- notify the DVLA of any injury or illness that would have a likely impact on safe driving ability (except some short-term conditions, as set out in this guide)
+- notify DVLA of any injury or illness that would have a likely impact on safe driving ability (except some short-term conditions that are unlikely to continue beyond three months, as set out in this guide)

-- respond fully and accurately to any requests for information from either the DVLA or healthcare professionals
+- respond fully and accurately to any requests for information from either DVLA or healthcare professionals

-- comply with the requirements of the issued licence, including any periodic medical reviews indicated by the DVLA.
+- comply with the requirements of the issued licence, including any periodic medical reviews indicated by DVLA

 They should also adhere, with ongoing consideration of fitness to drive, to prescribed medical treatment, and to monitor and manage the condition and any adaptations.

 Doctors and other healthcare professionals should:

 - advise the individual on the impact of their medical condition for safe driving ability

 - advise the individual on their legal requirement to notify DVLA of any relevant condition

 - treat, manage and monitor the individual’s condition with ongoing consideration of their fitness to drive